-I try my best to use the skills that were provided to me as a child.
+I try my best to use the skills that were provided to me as a child and maintain my spirituality.
 It was instilled in me from an early age that I should not belittle others to gain self-approval.
 As an adult, I look for the light of God in every human whose path I cross.
 I am no better than anyone, nor do I wish to be.

 The love that we show reflects the presence of God everywhere.
 I want others to know how he has enriched my life and give some of that love back to them.
 And at no point in time is it my place to decide who deserves that love.